nasa/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

    Even though the simulation won't be starting the graphics clients, we will be starting and connecting the graphics clients to the containerized simulation.

-   * Down-load the graphics client's source and Makefile.
+   * Download the graphics client's source and Makefile.

    ```bash
    cd ${DOCKER_PLAYGROUND}/SIM_cannon_docker_build/SIM_cannon_docker